Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Harmony Sofa feel supportive enough for lower-back sensitivity?

-It’s soft by design, so I relied on the lumbar pillow to keep my hips from sliding forward.
-With the pillow placed at the small of my back, I could watch a full movie comfortably; without it, I felt my posture collapse.
+It is soft by design, so the lumbar pillow mattered a lot in our testing.
+With the pillow placed at the small of my back, I could watch a full movie comfortably.
+Without it, I felt my posture flatten out much sooner.

 How does it handle heat during long sitting sessions?

-The plush cushions can trap warmth over time, especially during long, still sits.
-With a linen-weave upholstery and airflow in the room, it stayed comfortable; in still air, I wanted short standing breaks.
+The plush cushions can trap some warmth over time, especially during long, still sits.
+With a breathable upholstery and decent airflow in the room, it stayed comfortable; in still air, I wanted short standing breaks.

 Is it easy to keep clean in a busy household?